grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 1. Variable `anyName` is not declared.
 2. Object `anotherUserWithTheSameName` is not declared.
-3. Variable `areUsersEqual` is both not declared and it does not hold the comparison result.
+3. Variable `usersAreEqual` is both not declared and it does not hold the comparison result.
 4. If this is our first Statement, we might not even have the `User` class defined at all.

 The compiler created a kind of a small TODO list for us, which is nice.
 Note that while we do not have compiling code, filling the gaps boils down to making a few trivial declarations and assignments: